+a.
 Organizational Environment

 - (1) Educational Programs and Service What are your main educational programs and service offerings (see the note on the next page)?
 What is the relative importance of each to your success?
 What mechanisms do you use to deliver your programs and offerings?
-What changes were brought in during the pandemic time? - (2) MISSION, VISION, VALUES, and Culture What are your MISSION, VISION and VALUES?
+What are the PLANET FRIENDLY INITIATIVES planned for your products and services? - (2) MISSION, VISION, VALUES, and Culture What are your MISSION, VISION and VALUES?
 Other than VALUES, what are the characteristics of your organizational culture, if any?
 What are your organization's CORE COMPETENCIES, and what is their relationship to your MISSION?
 What are your organization's policies related to safety and CLIMATE CHANGE? - (3) WORKFORCE Profile What is your profile?
 What recent changes have you experienced in WORKFORCE composition or in your needs with regard to your WORKFORCE?
-What are - your WORKFORCE or employee groups and SEGMENTS; - the educational requirements for different employee groups and SEGMENTS; - the KEY drivers that engage them; - your organized bargaining units (union representation), if any; and - your special health and safety requirements, if any?
+What are - your WORKFORCE or employee groups and SEGMENTS; - the educational requirements for different employee groups and SEGMENTS; - the KEY drivers that engage them; - your organized bargaining units (union representation), if any; and - your special health and safety and CLIMATE CHANGE requirements, if any?